Contributing Author: Shannon Heatley

 December 2020 – DCR Announces Completion of Review of P3R1 Social Equity Applications, Allows Applicants to Begin Temporary Approval Workflow and Begins Initial Inspections

 One of the biggest pain points for applicants in previous rounds of licensing was the requirement to secure and maintain the proposed business location before becoming operational.
 Whereas applicants were previously required to have secured a proposed location and submit all relevant documents at once, under the new ordinance, applicants are given an opportunity to have their locations and owners vetted for compliance (at a lower cost) before entering into a formal agreement with a property owner.
 The new method isn’t perfect but certainly has helped to ease some of the barriers to entry for potential applicants.
 This step of the process is called the Pre-Application Approval.
-Information on the documents required can be found here.
+Information on the documents required can be found on the L.A.
+Department of Cannabis website.

 Additionally, Phase 3 Round 1 applicants in the top 100 have been given the green light to begin the Temporary Approval workflow.
 At the time of writing, our office has received several notices of inspections for Phase 3 Round 1 applicants.
 If you haven’t already, now is the time to focus efforts on becoming inspection ready.
 One of our skilled licensing professionals can help you navigate the process in a consultation.